• Skip to primary navigation

 ingredients for chocolate sugar cookies with cocoa powder

-Start by whisking and sifting the dry ingredients — all-purpose flour, unsweetened cocoa powder, a pinch of fine salt, and a little baking powder if you’re using it.
+Whisk and sift the dry ingredients (flour, cocoa powder, salt, and baking powder if using).

 bowl with flour and cocoa powder mixture for cut out cookies